-Feckless main characters with very obvious moral weaknesses do require a nice character to counterbalance their terribleness.
+Feckless main characters with very obvious moral shortcomings do require a nice character to counterbalance their terribleness.

 THE SCARY NEIGHBOURHOOD MONSTER

 These scary characters will have over-the-top attributes — even more so than the main characters.
-But they wear their Weaknesses like Soul Toupees.
+But they wear their Shortcomings like Soul Toupees.

 In the skit above, Mandy is revealed to be a trickster (of the prankster variety).
 She is volatile, a bully, and a loner desperate for human connection.
 She probably thinks Kurtan and Kerry are her best friends, though Kurtan and Kerry are revealed to be scared of her.
 If anything, Kerry models herself on Mandy — at least, the scary part.
 Mandy also exists to reveal the strong, take-no-shit mask worn by Kurtan, who crumbles in Mandy’s presence.